shepelt/noisecanvas/AI_RULES.md

 # AI Development Rules for NoiseCanvas

 ## Project Overview
-NoiseCanvas is a sample-based music tracker engine for learning music theory through code.
+NoiseCanvas is a web-based sample playback engine for learning music theory through code.
 Built with a bottom-up approach where musical concepts emerge naturally from implementation.

-**Important**: Read `README.md` for project structure, usage examples, and available tools (play-pattern.js, mod-info.js, etc.)
+**Important**: Read `README.md` for project structure, API endpoints, and current architecture (Express + Web Audio)

 ## Development Philosophy